 Imperfections in the slits together with instrument flexure means that day time flat fields and arcs depend on the rotator angle.
 For this reason, the template NACO_spec_cal_NightCalib allows one to take nighttime arcs and flat fields immediately after spectra have been taken.
 In general, the difference between night and day time calibrations is small and most users will not need to take these calibrations.

 5.4.6 Pipeline for spectroscopy

-Pending successful commissioning, in P82 we will offer a spectroscopic pipeline.
+As of P82 we offer a (grism) spectroscopic pipeline.
+At the time of writing, final tests were still pending.
 The final product will be a flat-fielded, wavelength calibrated combined spectrum.